myhsia/LXGW-CTAN/README.md

 The Current Maintainer of this work on CTAN is Mingyu Xia.

-The Current Maintainer of this font family is LXGW.
+The Current Designer of this font family is LXGW.